-Bit/Field Name Туре Reset Description 31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
+Bit/Field Name Type Reset Description 31:12 reserved RO 0 Software should not rely on the value of a reserved bit.
 To provide compatibility with future products, the value of a reserved bit should be preserved across a read-modify-write operation.
 11 OE RO 0 UART Overrun Error The OE values are defined as follows: Value Description 0 There has been no data loss due to a FIFO overrun.
 New data was received when the FIFO was full, resulting in data loss.
-10 BE RO 0 UART Break Error
+10 BE RO 0 UART Break Error This bit is not to 1 whom a broak condition is detected, indicating that the receive data input was held Low for longer than a full-word transmission time (defined as start, data, parity, and stop bits).

-This bit is set to 1 when a break condition is detected, indicating that the receive data input was held Low for longer than a full-word transmission time (defined as start, data, parity, and stop bits).
+This bit is set to 1 when a break condition is detected, indicating that